donaristos/Holographic_Lattice_Conductivity/README.md

 3) [Boost](https://www.boost.org/)

-   Uses the wrapper of the Boost libray to manipulate Mpreal
+   Uses the wrapper of the Boost libray to manipulate float128 numbers.